FAQs – Frequently Asked Questions

 How much are tickets for the Fireworks?

-Advance tickets are available from Farringtons Jewellers, 77 High Street, Edenbridge; Foxwood Maclean, 4a High Street, Edenbridge; and the Swan Public House, Marlpit Hill, Edenbridge.
-Prices are: Adults £6, Children £3, Age 4 and under are free.
+Advance tickets are available from Farringtons Jewellers, 77 High Street, Edenbridge; D&M Newsagents, 4 High Street, Edenbridge, The Swan Public House, Marlpit Hill, Edenbridge; and Wolfe Westerham Garage, 190 London Road.
+Advance Ticket Prices are: Adults £6, Children £3, Age 5 and under are free.

 Please note, tickets are issued in the form of a wristband.
 You must wear this to gain entry to the firework field – without your wristband you will be refused entry.